 A group that owns several restaurants and pubs recently embarked on an initiative to train employees.
-But these employees weren’t going to be trained like everyone else.
-They were going to be trained to be brand ambassadors.
-Here's how.
+But these employees weren't going to be trained like everyone else.
+They were going to be trained in brand ambassadorship.
+This is one of the most effective ambassador program examples in the hospitality industry.
+Here's how this employee advocacy program unfolded.

 • Built Twitter profiles,